lmpipaon/Implementing-a-Neural-Network-on-an-S1500-PLC-IntelligentChlorination/README.md

    - Splits data into training (80%) and validation (20%).
    - Trains with backpropagation, employing Early Stopping to prevent overfitting.
 4. Evaluation
-    - Assesses the model on the validation set using MSE, MAE, and 𝑅
+    - Assesses the model on the validation set using MSE, MAE, and R<sup>2</sup>
-2
-R
-2
   (coefficient of determination).
-Visualization
+5. Visualization

-Creates graphs to evaluate performance, including loss curves, scatter plots of predictions vs. actual values, residual distributions, and line plots.
+   - Creates graphs to evaluate performance, including loss curves, scatter plots of predictions vs. actual values, residual distributions, and line plots.
-Exporting Results
+6. Exporting Results

-Saves the model, scaler, and extracted weights and biases for future use.
+   - Saves the model, scaler, and extracted weights and biases for future use.

 The program is available in the **src** folder under the name **train_neural_network.py**.